2000 Giro d'Italia: Minor classifications

 Other less well-known classifications, whose leaders did not receive a special jersey, were awarded during the Giro.
-Other awards included the Bilboa most combative trophy classification, which was a compilation of points gained for position on crossing intermediate sprints, mountain passes and stage finishes.
+Other awards included the most combative trophy classification, which was a compilation of points gained for position on crossing intermediate sprints, mountain passes and stage finishes.
 Russian Dmitri Konyshev won the most combative classification.
 The Top Runner Trophy Liquigas classification was won by Francesco Casagrande.